vipulnaik/diet-exercise-health/events/2026/2026-02-06-onward-right-pelvic-discomfort.md

   completing bowel movements than usual, but still completed bowel movements satisfactorily.

+### Inflammation elsewhere

+I had a few other inflammation incidents on 2026-02-12 / 2026-02-13.
+These may be related to some combination of the right pelvic discomfort and/or unrelated circumstances beyond my control that led me to stay up late and go a long time without eating on 2026-02-11.
+While I normally document such incidents only privately, I am including them here given the potential relationship:

+* Mouth ulcer on lower inner lip slightly right of center

+* Right collarbone inflammation

+* Right middle finger and ring finger itchiness and swelling (perhaps due to scratching the itch, or perhaps present even before)

+More details of these are available in private notes.

+It's noteworthy that all these occurred on the right side, though that might be a coincidence.

 ## Deeper dive into right pelvic discomfort

 ### Surface examination